vmware-tanzu/community-edition/docs/site/content/docs/ref-unmanaged-cluster.md

 * 2  - Could not create local cluster directories.
 * 3  - Unable to get TKR BOM.
 * 4  - Could not render config.
-* 5  - TKR BOM not parseable.
+* 5  - TKR BOM not parsable.
 * 6  - Could not resolve kapp controller bundle.
 * 7  - Unable to create cluster.
 * 8  - Unable to use existing cluster (if provided).